-I acknowledge that the risks and complications of the surgery I am to undergo have been
+CONSENT FOR SURGERY

+I,, desire Rhett Willis, M.D. and such assistants as may be assigned by him, to perform the elective procedure(s) of:

+Abdominoplasty

-CONSENT FOR SURGERY I,, desire Rhett Willis, M.D. and such assistants as may be assigned by him, to perform the elective procedure(s) of: Abdominoplasty The nature and purpose of the operation(s), possible alternative methods of treatment, including no treatment/surgery, risks and possible complications have been fully explained to me by Dr. Rhett Willis and her team during my preoperative consultation.
+The nature and purpose of the operation(s), possible alternative methods of treatment, including no treatment/surgery, risks and possible complications have been fully explained to me by Dr. Rhett Willis and her team during my preoperative consultation.
 I understand that this operation is not an emergency and I have elected to proceed.
 I have been advised that all surgery involves general risks, including but not limited to bleeding, infection, nerve or tissue damage and, rarely, cardiac arrest, death, or other serious bodily injury.
 I acknowledge that no guarantees or assurances have been made as to the results that may be obtained.

 I understand that anesthesia will be given and that it, too, carries risks.
-I consent to the administration of anesthesia by either Rhett Willis, M.D. or a qualified anesthesiologist and to the use of such anesthetics as he may deem advisable.
+I consent to the administration of anesthesia by either a Certified Registered Nurse Anesthetist (CRNA) under direct supervision of, or by a qualified anesthesiologist, and to the use of such anesthetics as he may deem advisable.

 It has been explained to me that during the course of the operation unforeseen conditions may be revealed that necessitate an extension or deviation from of the original procedure, and I hereby authorize my doctor and/or such assistants as may be selected by him to perform such procedures as are necessary and desirable, including but not limited to the services of pathologists, radiologists, or a laboratory.
 The authority granted in this paragraph shall extend to remedying conditions that are not known to my doctor at the time the operation commences.

 I understand that photography is important in planning and evaluating surgery, and I give permission for photographs to be taken before, during and after my surgery for the purposes of documentation only.

 I agree to keep my doctor informed of any change in my permanent address so that he can inform me of any important new findings relating to my surgery.
 I further agree to cooperate with him in my aftercare until I am discharged from his care.

-In signing this consent, I hereby certify that I understand the risks, benefits, and alternatives to my procedure(s) and that I have discussed them with Dr. Rhett Willis made for Dr. Rhett Willis, M.D. to discuss them
+In signing this consent, I hereby certify that I understand the risks, benefits, and alternatives to my procedure(s) and that I have discussed them with your plastic surgeon.

 Please do not give your permission or sign this consent form if you have any questions regarding your procedure(s).
-Please advise a staff member of these questions or concerns so that arrangements can be
+Please advise a staff member of these questions or concerns so that arrangements can be made for your surgeon to discuss them